AlexandreDecan/AlexandreDecan/readme.md

 2018 - **On the Evolution of Technical Lag in the npm Package Dependency Network.**
-Alexandre Decan, Tom Mens, Eleni Constantinnou
-34th IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, Spain, 2018 [Voir le PDF](files/ICSME-2018.pdf)
+Alexandre Decan, Tom Mens, Eleni Constantinnou in 34th IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, Spain, 2018 [Voir le PDF](files/ICSME-2018.pdf)

 2018 - **On the Impact of Security Vulnerabilities in the npm Package Dependency Network.**
-Alexandre Decan, Tom Mens, Eleni Constantinou
-15th International Conference on Mining Software Repositories (MSR), Gothenburg, Sweden, 2018 [Voir le PDF](files/MSR-2018.pdf)
+Alexandre Decan, Tom Mens, Eleni Constantinou in 15th International Conference on Mining Software Repositories (MSR), Gothenburg, Sweden, 2018 [Voir le PDF](files/MSR-2018.pdf)

 2018 - **Breaking the Borders: An Investigation of Cross-Ecosystem Software Packages.**
-Eleni Constantinou and Alexandre Decan and Tom Mens 17th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Delft, the Netherlands, 2018 [Voir le PDF](files/BENEVOL-2018a.pdf)
+Eleni Constantinou and Alexandre Decan and Tom Mens in 17th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Delft, the Netherlands, 2018 [Voir le PDF](files/BENEVOL-2018a.pdf)

 2018 - **On the Impact of Pull Request Decisions on Future Contributions.**
-Damien Legay and Alexandre Decan and Tom Mens
-17th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Delft, the Netherlands, 2018 [Voir le PDF](files/BENEVOL-2018b.pdf)
+Damien Legay and Alexandre Decan and Tom Mens in 17th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Delft, the Netherlands, 2018 [Voir le PDF](files/BENEVOL-2018b.pdf)

 2017 - **An Empirical Comparison of Dependency Issues in OSS Packaging Ecosystems.**